ComputingTeachers/subjectKnowledge/writeup/_writeup.md

-You cant write a bubblesort (or any of ther algorithums) without these concepts.
+You cant write a bubblesort (or any of these algorithms) without these concepts.
 There is no point in listing these lower level skills as they are implicitly required by many of the other tasks.
+The list of skills would also be significantly longer.

 > FIND QUOTE There was no image representation or sound representation If you can generate a sine wave, you know how to represent sound